JHESSLER11/Weather-Application/README.md

 # Hessler Weather Application

 ## About
-The application will take a city you search for and display the current weather in the top box.
+The application will take a city you search for and display the current weather in the top right box.
 Below that box the 5 day forecast will be displayed.
 Recent searches will also be saved just below the search box.
-The recent search elements are also clickable and will display that citys data to the left.
+The recent search elements are also clickable and will display that citys weather data as it did before.
 The uv index is show with a colored background which is either green, yellow, or red depending on the UV index at that time.

 ## Screen Shot of deployed application
 ![Alt text](https://github.com/JHESSLER11/Weather-Application/blob/main/assets/images/Screen%20Shot%20page.png)